evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ## Performance

 With overboost, the Audi e-tron 55 reaches a maximum power of 300 kW (408 hp / 402 bhp).
 Without overboost, it delivers 265 kW (360 hp / 355 bhp).
 The maximum torque is 664 Nm (490 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 200 km/h (124 mph), demonstrating its solid performance.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 200 km/h (124 mph), demonstrating its solid performance.

 ## Battery, Range, and Charging